エピソード

 2024/12/21

-Our guest warns that even some members of Congress don't know this: Past Presidents have drawn up plans to wield sweeping emergency powers, possibly including seizing control of the internet.
-Some of these astonishing powers are so secret that even Congress has not seen them.
-But Elizabeth Goitein, of the nonpartisan Brennan Center for Justice, has unearthed dozens of little-known emergency presidential powers - and she says they should scare you.
+Our guest warns that some of this is so secret that even members of Congress don't know it: Past Presidents have drawn up astonishing plans to wield sweeping emergency powers, possibly including seizing control of the internet.
+Elizabeth Goitein, of the nonpartisan Brennan Center for Justice, has unearthed dozens of these little-known emergency presidential powers - and she says they should scare you.

 続きを読む 一部表示